NeoExtended/gym-gathering/README.md

 ## Properties

 ### Mazes
-This package comes with five fixed mazes:
+This package includes five different maze environments:

 ![Mazes](docs/images/Instances.png)

 Particles can move in the light blue areas and get blocked by the dark blue areas.
 Each maze has a default goal position (marked by a red circle).

 Additionally, mazes with vessel-like structure can be randomly generated.
+The generation is based on rapidly exploring random trees (RRTs).
+Two different environments can be selected which simulate different behavior:
+1. `RandomRRT`: For every episode a new maze is generated.
+The goal position will be randomly selected from the set of free pixels.
+2. `StagesRRT`: Mazes work like levels in a video game.
+The agent will act in the first maze (called stage) until it successfully solves it.
+Then the environment advances to the next stage.
+If the agent fails to complete the episode before it gets truncated, the environment returns to stage 0.
+Goal positions will be randomly selected for each new episode.

 ### Particle Physics
 The simulation can be run using two different modes depending on the desired behavior of the particles.